Combine Your PhD With MBA-Level Knowledge That Is Required For Management Positions In Industry

 - Building a quality LinkedIn profile, including photos, headlines, secondary connections, introductions, keywords, and common mistakes.

-- Email networking skills — including how to speak with current and new contacts, canned emails, and
+- Email networking — including how to speak with current and new contacts, canned emails, and

 - reconnecting with cold contacts.

-- Phone networking skills, which include finding the numbers of hiring managers and recruiters, cold calling, and phone introduction.
+- Phone networking, which include finding the numbers of hiring managers and recruiters, cold calling, and phone introduction.

 - Professionalism, voice, and tone.